The Anatomy of Hope

 This means that I know what hope is and how it functions.
 It helps me translate to those around me how to find the kind of hope that keeps our tanks full and address them properly when they may be depleting.

+I HOPE this is helpful!
 Have a great week and love well!